GRADUATE DIPLOMA MICROBIOLOGY

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG

-Prerequisites Students must be admitted into SGSC.
+Prerequisites Students must be enrolled in SGSC.

 Incompatible subjects MIC4HNB